Fatal Workplace Accidents in San Diego | Legal Options

 Legal Options After a Fatal Workplace Accident

-When a loved one dies in a workplace accident, surviving family members often have two legal options: filing a workers’ compensation death benefit claim and pursuing a wrongful death lawsuit against a negligent third party.
+When a loved one dies in a workplace accident, surviving family members often have two legal paths: filing a workers' compensation death benefit claim and pursuing a wrongful death lawsuit against a negligent third party.

 1. Workers' Compensation Death Benefits